pedropmota/stenciljs-angular-environment/README.md

 };
 ```

-And another config tweak we'll need, is to add JSX support to TypeScript.
+And another config tweak we'll need to do, is to add JSX support to TypeScript.
 In the `tsconfig.json` file of your project, add:

 ```javascript
 //inside the "compilerOptions" section: